grenaud/glactools/README.md

 * only Cpg: only sites marked as CpG are considered
 * transitions: only transitions are considered
 * transversions: only transversions are considered
-* no damage: sites that are potential damage are ignored.
+* no damage: sites that are potentially damaged are ignored.
 The difference between transversions is that ancestral C -> derived T is ignored but not ancestral T -> derived C.

+### I get: "Error, missing data in the EPO file" when adding the ancestral alleles, why?

+The likely reason is a discrepancy between chromosome names (e.g. "1" and "chr1").